Amirk390/Command-Line-Research/README.md

 ## 3 Questions

 + How do you customize the command line for MAC users?

 + What is the name of the Package Manager?

-+ Is windows, MAC and Linux use the Command Line Aliases?
++ Does windows, MAC and Linux use the same Command Line Aliases?